CircusBirkus/Recipies/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Cheese Charcuterie

+Ingredients:
+- 3 galllons of nacho cheese
+- 1 tub of lard

+Instructions:
+- Put all ingredients in industrial grade freezer
+- Freeze until all ingredients are firm
+- Cut frozen nacho cheese, and lard
+- Serve on a mahogany platter
+- Enjoy! 😀